 Throughout the summer they have tons of family friendly events and activities.
 Additionally, on our last visit they were working on a water park and mini golf course.

-What to Do
+What to Do at the Delta

 The community of Locke was built in the early 20th century by Chinese immigrants who originally came to the area for levee construction work.
 Today, several of the town’s old wood buildings are leaning with age.

 Walking down its narrow main street makes you feel like you’ve wandered back in time.

-Where to Eat
+Where to Eat on the Delta

 One place we always end up is Wimpy’s Marina and Restaurant near Walnut Grove.
 It’s basically classic bar food served right on the water, which is perfect after a long morning of boating.

 Wimpy’s is located at 14001 W Walnut Grove Rd, Walnut Grove, CA 95690.

 For Italian dishes, American cuisine, and bar food, head to Giusti’s Place, also near Walnut Grove.
 This funky lakeside spot is great for a bite near the water.

 Giusti’s is located at 14743 Walnut Grove-Thornton Rd, Walnut Grove, CA 95690